Casimir-Polder interaction of neutrons with metal or dielectric surfaces: Setup and basic equations

-We apply an external (classical) magnetic field $\vect{B}_\mathrm{ext}=B_\mathrm{ext}\vect{n}$ in order to split the energies of the two neutron spin states.
+Here, $\hat{\vect{f}}^\dagger(\vect{r},\omega)$ are bosonic creation operators of effective medium--field excitations.
+The external (classical) static magnetic field $\vect{B}_\mathrm{ext}=B_\mathrm{ext}\vect{n}$ splits the energies of the two neutron spin states.
 Its directional unit vector $\vect{n}$ is at an angle $\vartheta$ with respect to the unit normal of the plate.
-The resulting Hamiltonian of the free neutron reads
+The resulting Hamiltonian of the neutron in the external magnetic field reads